lambdaclass/lambdaclass_hacking_learning_path/README.md

 There is a weekly call with every member of the team to set the most important goals of the week, as well as a daily call to focus on the problems of the daily tasks.

-When working on projects, the specific tasks to tackle are written in clickup
+When working on projects, the specific tasks to tackle are written in clickup.